r1cebank/geck/README.md

 The Cluster will be provisioned to use Kubernetes with the Traefik ingress controller and MetalLB as baremetal loadbalancer.
 Cert-manager will also be deployed to the cluster so later SSL certificates can be provisioned automatically.
 NFS-provisioner is deployed to automatically provision PV as we spin more services.

 ## Networking
+I had a lot of confusion on how this can work in a homelab environment.
+Since we do not have access to Load Balancers and its hard to tell which type of service we want to use.
+Following some investigation, I finally ironed out a plan to make this work in homelab.
+Some lessons I have learnt:

+- Never expose using NodePort, just no.
+- ClusterIP is useful but you are not gonna proxy it everytime yo use it
+- LoadBalancer is good but you need to have something that assign LoadBalancer IP
+- Proxying to a gateway and then use nginx to route traffic require too much manual configuration (I even made a API server that update the configs, still too complex)

+### Current Solution

+Using MetalLB running in layer2 mode, I have given a IP range that it can assign and those IP are blocked from DHCP in my router.
+When the ingress controller is created first, it will request for LoadBalancer IP and MetalLB will assign a IP for the ingress controller (this is the IP you setup your router to port forward, it will not change).
+Then when you create services that is going to be public accessible, just create server as ClusterIP and create an Ingress pointing to that.
+Because of we also added cert-manager.
+The SSL certificate will be automatically provisioned and assigned to that Ingress.

+No More Manual Config!

 ![Geck Network](geck_network.png)

 ## Playbooks